 Junior Varsity Coach

-Stephanie Cooper is in her first year as a Pantherette varsity assistant and Pantherette freshmen basketball coach.
+Stephanie Cooper is in her 2nd year as a Pantherette varsity assistant and Pantherette freshmen basketball coach.
 Before joining the Pantherette staff she was the head basketball coach of a 5-A school in Dallas Independent school district for 5 years where she turned the program around and increased girls athletic numbers, her team received the “Fighting Heart Award” and was able to make the playoffs.

 During that time she was a vital part of the re-birth of the Paul Quinn College which is a Historically Black College in the National Association of Intercollegiate Athletics, where she also coached for 3 years.
 She also trains 3 professional athletes of the Women’s National Basketball Association.